 Whether you are trying to prove that certain assets are separate property, seeking a larger proportion of the marital property, or want your spouse to be responsible for the marital debts, the The Ruthenberg-Marshall Law Firm can help you with equitable division issues.

-For help with equitable division issues in your divorce, you can schedule a consult with The Ruthenberg-Marshall Law Firm by calling 678-435-9069 or contacting us here.
+For help with equitable division issues in your divorce, you can schedule a Legal Clarity Session with The Ruthenberg-Marshall Law Firm by calling 678-435-9069 or contacting us here.